-All staff will:
+To ensure all members of our school community fully understand their safeguarding responsibilities, it is our expectation that staff read and ensure they understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping children safe in education 2023 (publishing.service.gov.uk) and review this guidance at least annually.

+There may however, be limited circumstances where senior leadership determine that an individual staff member or group of staff would obtain a better understanding of their safeguarding responsibilities by instead reading the condensed version of part 1, which is held at Annex A of Keeping children safe in education 2023 (publishing.service.gov.uk).
+This would only be appropriate in exceptional circumstances, following approval by the Governing Board and with additional training provided to supplement and reinforce key messages to these staff groups.

-- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents.
-This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBT to speak out and share their concerns - All staff will be aware of: - Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct the role and identity of the designated safeguarding lead (DSL) and deputies, the behaviour policy, and the safeguarding response to children who go missing from education and the online safety policy.
+All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.
+All staff will be aware of:

+Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct (guidance for safe working practice), the role and identity of the designated safeguarding lead (DSL) and deputies, the behaviour policy, the attendance policy and the safeguarding response to children who go missing from education

-- The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe - The fact that children can be at risk of harm inside and outside of their home, at school and online - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children - What to look for to identify children who need help or protection
+The early help assessment process and their role in it, including identifying emerging needs, liaising with the DSL, and sharing information with other professionals to enable the right support to be offered to families at the earliest opportunity.

+The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play.

+What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as HBVA, FGM, Domestic Abuse and how to maintain an appropriate level of confidentiality while liaising with relevant professionals.

+The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious youth violence, HBVA, FGM and radicalisation.

+The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe

+The fact that children can be at risk of harm inside and outside of their home, at school and online and that disclosure is rarely a straightforward process.

+The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans, (LGBT) or those with other protected characteristics, can be targeted by other children

+What to look for, including non-verbal disclosures, to identify children who need help or protection

-Section 13 and appendix 4 of this policy outline in more detail how staff are supported to do this.
+Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this.